Skip to Content

 As both tires are categorized as all season tires, Tire Rack has planned the snow & ice in its testing portfolio.
 A detailed testing on snow including acceleration, braking & handling will be available only at the end of the 2023 winter season.
 The tire size of interest is a 225/40R18 which is a common tire size for Audi A3 Sedan.
 You can check out our latest tire size table for more information.
 The testing vehicle for this tire test is a 2022 Subaru BRZ Limited.

-Testing vehicle of choice: 2022 Subaru BRZ Limited
+2022 Subaru BRZ Limited in wet handling action

 Wet